mendix/docs/content/en/docs/appstore/modules/workflow-commons.md

 * Attachments layer on top of workflows
 * Comments section to use with workflows

-{{% alert color="info" %}}For Workflow Commons version 2.4.0 and above, attachments in Workflow Commons are now (an optional) part of comments.
+{{% alert color="info" %}}For Workflow Commons version 2.4.0 and above, attachments are (an optional) part of comments.
 This means that the WorkflowAttachments entity is associated with the WorkflowComment entity.
-The WorkflowAttachments entity needs to be part of your own domain model and should be associated to the Workflow Context entity of the workflow.
+The WorkflowAttachments entity needs to be part of your own domain model and should be associated with the Workflow Context entity of the workflow.
 This allows you to configure the applicable security settings, since the context of a specific workflow is not known in advance in Workflow Commons.{{% /alert %}}

 ### 1.3 Prerequisites